from a handpicked tutor in LIVE 1-to-1 classes

 FAQs on Isosceles Triangle

-A triangle in which at least two sides are equal is called an isosceles triangle.
+An isosceles triangle is a triangle in which at least two sides are equal.
 Following this fact, if two sides of a triangle are equal, then the angles opposite to those sides are also equal.

 What is the Isosceles Triangle Theorem?